aasalesDev/DailyActivities/README.md

 # DailyActivities
-This is a daily activities app in which you can add, edit and remove tasks that will last for only one day
+This is a daily activities app, in SwiftUI, in which you can add, edit and remove tasks that will last for only one day